andrefetch/kiln/README.md

     result += child.to_html()
 ```

 If a child is another parent, it does the same thing to its own children.
 Leaf nodes have no children, so they return their string and it stops there.
-One call at the top renders the whole tree, however deep it goes.
+One call at the top renders the whole tree, however deep it goes

 ### Next Up
 Currently still following the project on [boot.dev!](https://www.boot.dev/courses/build-static-site-generator-python).
 Mainly what is needed next is to render `-` into list HTML attributes and numbered items into ordered lists.